City of Life and Death

-City of Life and Death is a 2009 Chinese drama film written and directed by Lu Chuan, marking his third feature film.
+City of Life and Death is a 2009 Chinese historical war drama film written and directed by Lu Chuan, marking his third feature film.
 The film deals with the Battle of Nanjing and the following massacre committed by the Japanese army during the Second Sino-Japanese War.
 The film is also known as Nanking!
 Nanking! or Nanjing!
 Nanjing!.
 The film was released in China on April 22, 2009, and became a major box office success in the country, earning CN¥150 million (approximately US$20 million) in its first two and a half weeks alone.